 People with salivary gland cancer may experience the following symptoms or signs.
 Sometimes, people with salivary gland cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-A lump on the face, neck, or mouth (usually painless)
+A lump on the face, neck, or mouth that is usually painless

-- The inability to move some facial muscles, especially if the face muscle on one side of the face stops moving and the area affected slowly expands (progressive facial muscle paralysis)
+Inability to move some facial muscles, especially if the muscle on one side of the face stops moving and the area affected slowly expands.
+This is known as progressive facial muscle paralysis.

 Pain or swelling in the face, chin, jawbone area, or neck

 A difference between the size and/or shape of the left and right sides of the face or neck